richardvemagiri/deid-tool/README.md

 1. **Upload or Enter C-CDA XML**:
    * **Upload a file**: Select a C-CDA XML file from your computer.
    * **Enter XML text**: Paste the C-CDA XML directly into the provided text area.
-2. **De-identication**:
+2. **De-identification**:
-   After submitting the XML file of text, the application processes the data, replacing all PII (e.g., names, addresses, phone numbers, etc) with static placeholders.
+   After submitting the XML file of text, the application processes the data, replacing all PII (e.g., names, addresses, phone numbers, etc.) with static placeholders.
 3. **Download**:
    Once the de-identification process is complete, the de-identified (anonymized) C-CDA XML can be accessed directly from the UI.
 In case of XML upload/download flow, the uploaded (original) XML is not stored on the server.
-The downloadable (de-deidentified) XML is stored on the server.
+The downloadable (de-identified) XML is stored on the server.

 ## Example Workflow
 * Input XML: